ShivanS93/100-days-of-code/r1-log.md

 ### R1D54

 Working on blog for my first data project; also, two pomodoros on "Python for Data Analysis" by Wen Mckinney.
 Here is a video on pomodoro if you are interested: https://youtu.be/8Y2XrFLg4cY.
 Day 9 of data.

+### R1D55

+Continuing writing my post on my first data project.
+Getting a lot more comfortable with pandas and matplotlib.
+Working through some of numpy in "Python for Data Analysis".
+Day 10 of Data